 Birmingham Friends of the Earth (BFoE) exists to promote positive environmental change by increasing awareness of environmental issues.
 It does this particularly through campaigning and through practical activity at its community environmental building, The Warehouse.

-We are currently planning for a major development of The Warehouse funded by a community share issue.
-We are looking for enthusiastic people with useful skills to help us make this ambition a reality by joining our Management Committee.
+We have recently completed a major development of The Warehouse funded by a community share issue.
+We are looking for enthusiastic people with useful skills to help us fulfil our ambition for the building by joining our Management Committee.

 The Management Committee meets 5 – 6 times a year and is responsible for setting strategy and overseeing the operation, development and staffing of the organisation.
 More information on BFOE’s activities can be found on this website.

 We are particularly seeking people with skills in the areas of project and building management, finance including community finance, and HR.